Azure/missionlz/docs/deployment-guides/portal.md

 ### STEP 5: Tags

-Tags are name / value pairs that enable you to categorize resources and view consolidated billing by applying the same tag to multiple resources and resource groups.
+Tags are key / value pairs that enable you to categorize resources and view consolidated billing by applying the same tag to multiple resources and resource groups.
 Please refer to [Microsoft's best practices for resource tagging](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging).

 ### STEP 6: Review + Create